eldoy/mongocore/README.md

 # MongoCore
 MongoDB ORM implementation on top of the [MongoDB Ruby driver.](https://docs.mongodb.com/ruby-driver/master/quick-start/).
+Very fast and light weight, without lots of dependencies.

-Very fast and light weight, few dependencies, just 400 lines of code.
-The perfect companion for Sinatra and other Rack-based web frameworks.
+The perfect companion for Sinatra or other Rack-based web frameworks.

 ### Features
 With MongoCore you can do: